custom-components/places/README.md

 <!--- [![Discord][discord-shield]][discord] -->
 <!--- [![Community Forum][forum-shield]][forum] -->

-_Component to integrate with OpenStreetMap Reverse Geocode_
+_Component to integrate with OpenStreetMap Reverse Geocode and create a sensor with numerous address and place attributes from a device tracker, person, or sensor_

 ## Installation